Jumbli/StereoKitAddOn_JumbliVR/README.md

 Use the hand menu to initiate movement, the teleport menu or the settings pannel.

 ## Volumetric input
 This shows a 3d volumetric menu and allows selection with your finger tip.
 It is used to select teleport destinations but can also be used as a 3d keyboard.
-I will add a sample of this at a later date.
+I will add a sample for the 3d keyboard at a later date.

+## Hands
+Allow hands to be easily hidden or faded out when required.
+You need to call a method each frame to keep them faded / hidden so you don't have to worry about turning them back on.

 ## ModalWindow
 A simple class to show a window with a choice of standard buttons.